This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make ahead: Cut bread into half inch cubes and store in bag.
-Combine eggs, half and half, and vanilla and store in tupperware.
-Pack peaches and cream cheese in their containers.
-Store blueberries in tupperware and pack.
+• Prep work if camping: Cut 12 ounces bread into half inch cubes and store in bag.
+Combine the 10 eggs, 1 cup half and half, 1/2 cup pure maple syrup, and 1 tablespoon vanilla and store in sealable jar or container.
+Pack 1 quart canned peaches and 8 ounces cream cheese in their containers.
+Store 1 cup fresh blueberries in a separate container to prevent them from getting smashed.

-• The night before: Combine juice from peaches with liquid ingredients and stir to ensure eggs are well mixed.
-In large gallon size sealable bag, combine liquid ingredients with bread.
+• The night before baking: Combine juice from peaches with liquid ingredients and stir well to ensure the eggs are well mixed.
+In large gallon size sealable bag, combine the liquid ingredients with bread.
 Massage bag to ensure all pieces of bread are well coated.
 Seal and refrigerate over night.

 Nutrition information is automatically calculated, so should only be used as an approximation.